 Alignment, combination, blocking, erasure or destruction of the information or data

-Supervisory Authority – means an independent public authority which is established by a Member State.
-In the Republic of Ireland the Office of the Data Protection Commissioner (‘ODPC’) are the public authorities established to monitor the application of Data Protection Law.
+Supervisory Authority – means an independent public authority, which is established by a Member State.
+In the Republic of Ireland, the Office of the Data Protection Commissioner (‘ODPC’) is the public authority established to monitor the application of Data Protection Law.